celinatreuillier/celinatreuillier.github.io/_teaching/2024_dataviz.md

 location: "Nancy, FRANCE"
 ---

-Introduction to data visualization using Python (matplotlib, seaborn, *etc.*).
+This course introduces the fundamentals of data visualization using Python and popular libraries such as Matplotlib, Seaborn, and Plotly.
+Students learn to explore, analyze, and effectively communicate data through clear and insightful visualizations, with an emphasis on best practices in visual design.